Use the General page of the Settings/Preferences dialog to configure the editor behaviour and customize its view.

 Show quick documentation on mouse move

 Select this checkbox to show quick documentation for the symbol at caret.
-The quick documentation popup appears after the specified delay.
+The quick documentation popup appears after the delay time specified in the Tooltip delay field.

 Highlight modified lines in gutter